official-monty/Monty/README.md

 ## Development

 Development of Monty is facilitated by [montytest](https://tests.montychess.org/tests).
-If you want to contribute, it is recommended to look in:
+If you want to contribute, it is recommended to look in the [mcts](src/mcts.rs) module and its submodules.
-- [src/mcts/helpers.rs](src/mcts/helpers.rs) - location of functions that
-calculate many important search heuristics, e.g. CPUCT scaling
-- [src/mcts.rs](src/mcts.rs) - the actual search logic

 Functional patches are required to pass on montytest, with an STC followed by an LTC test.